kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 If you are using Read Committed Snapshot Isolation (RCSI), with its row versioning mechanism, it serves as an optimistic concurrency control mechanism.
 RCSI transactions read and modify data without holding locks, assuming that conflicts are rare.

 When it comes time to commit changes, your SQL code can check for conflicts by comparing the current version of the data with the version that the transaction initially read with a `rowversion` column (formerly known as `timestamp`).
 This methodology prevents the "Last `UPDATE` wins" scenario.
-The "last `UPDATE` wins" scenario occurs when two transactions try to update the same record, and the final update overwrites the changes made by the other transaction, potentially leading to data loss.
+The "last `UPDATE` wins" scenario occurs when two transactions try to update the same row, and the final update overwrites the changes made by the other transaction, potentially leading to data loss.

 Check out [sp_CRUDGen 🗗](https://github.com/kevinmartintech/sp_CRUDGen#:~:text=%40RowVersionStampColumnName){:target="_blank" rel="noopener"} (by Kevin Martin) as it will generate optimistic concurrent stored procedures for you when a table `rowversion` column exists.